ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 The committee is to consist of:

    #. the office-bearers of the association, and
+   #. at least 3 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15.

 #.
-      at least 3 ordinary committee members, each of whom is to be elected at the annual general meeting of the association under clause 15.

-      Note.
-Section 28 of the Act contains further requirements concerning eligibility for membership and composition of the committee.

-#.
 The total number of committee members is to be 8.

 #.
 The office-bearers of the association are as follows:

    #. the president,
-   #. the vice-president for equity,
+   #. the vice-president,
-   #. the vice-president for wom*ns affairs
+   #. the secretary,
    #. the treasurer,
+   #. the Equity Officer,
-   #. the secretary.
+   #. the Wom\*ns Officer.

 #.
-   A committee member may hold up to 2 offices, though the offices of president, treasurer and secretary must be held by three seperate committee members.
+   A committee member may hold up to 2 offices, though the offices of president, vice-president and secretary must be held by three seperate committee members.

 #.
 There is no maximum number of consecutive terms for which a committee member may hold office.
    Note.
 Schedule 1 to the Act provides that an association’s constitution is to address the maximum number of consecutive terms of office of any office-bearers on the committee.